haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/storefront_customization.md

 These four levels of potential storefront customization are listed in order to increase complexity.

 ### Extend Magento-Provided CSS
-Magento supplies a default {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} and a LESS-based CSS.
+Magento supplies a default {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} and a LESS-based CSS.
 You can substantially change a storefront using CSS only.
 This uncomplicated strategy might suit projects with a limited budget, or might interest developers who create different skins for a site.
 A small business enter this process of storefront customization by buying a third-party developed theme from Magento Marketplace to extend the default values.

 ### Replace PHTML template files
 In addition to extending the default CSS, you can generate different HTML {% glossarytooltip 8f407f13-4350-449b-9dc5-217dcf01bc42 %}markup{% endglossarytooltip %}.
 For example, you might need to add a missing CSS class name, or an add an extra `<div>` tag to achieve some visual effect.
 You might also need to tweak some {% glossarytooltip 312b4baf-15f7-4968-944e-c814d53de218 %}JavaScript{% endglossarytooltip %} to cope with different HTML markup.
 This change is more demanding than simply extending Magento CSS, but is still within the grasp of smaller projects and leaner teams.